nmshd/documentation/_posts/2023-04-06-announcing-ferretdb-compatibility.md

 [FerretDB](https://www.ferretdb.io/) acts as a drop-in replacement for MongoDB.
 It does this by proxying the MongoDB wire protocol and translating it to SQL, using PostgreSQL as the database engine.

-More information about FerretDBs architecture can be found [here](https://docs.ferretdb.io/understanding-ferretdb/).
+More information about FerretDBs architecture can be found [in their docs](https://docs.ferretdb.io/understanding-ferretdb/).

 This means that the Enmeshed Connector can now also be used with the PostgreSQL database, [as requested some time ago](https://github.com/nmshd/feedback/issues/13).